DanielThurau/home-mqtt-broker/README.md

 $ mosquitto_pub -h localhost -t "test" -m "Hello World" -u "<USERNAME>" -P "PASSWORD"
 ```

-Great, so the broker is working, now I just have to handle configuring my first real topic on  my home network, my tasmota flashed sonoff plug.
+You should see the "Hello World" message on the subscriber's terminal.
+IF so, great, the broker is working as expected.
+Now I just have to handle configuring the first real topic on my home network, my tasmota flashed sonoff plug.

+## Programmatic Subscription

 I have a tasmota plug that publishes to a mqtt topic named `tele/tasmota_switch/SENSOR`, and can be configured to talk with a mqtt broker pretty easily.
 I configure the tasmota plug to talk to my hardened ubuntu machine running mosquitto.

 The published message looks like this:

 ```
-{"Time":"2024-04-21T22:45:10","ENERGY":{"TotalStartTime":"2024-04-21T22:32:49","Total":0.002,"Yesterday":0.000,"Today":0.002,"Period":0,"Power":11,"ApparentPower":22,"ReactivePower":19,"Factor":0.49,"Voltage":122,"Current":0.181}}
+{
+    "Time":"2024-04-21T22:45:10",
+    "ENERGY":{
+        "TotalStartTime": "2024-04-21T22:32:49",
+        "Total": 0.002,
+        "Yesterday": 0.000,
+        "Today": 0.002,
+        "Period": 0,
+        "Power": 11,
+        "ApparentPower": 22,
+        "ReactivePower": 19,
+        "Factor": 0.49,
+        "Voltage": 122,
+        "Current": 0.181
+    }
+}
 ```

-which is some very nice json to process.
-The tasmota plug configures how often to send this telemetry, and I currently have it publish every 30 seconds.

-`subscriber.py` is a short python script that will subscribe to the topic, on a message it will process the json and convert it to row data, and print to stdout.
+which is some easy JSON to process.
+The tasmota plug configures how often to send this telemetry, and I currently have it publish every 30 seconds. `subscriber.py` is a short python script that will subscribe to the topic, on a message it will process the json and convert it to row data, and print to stdout.
 In the next iteration I'll probably dump this into a sqlite db for use later.